Ever wondered how it’s possible to be a small-time landlord, in addition to holding a day job?

 Adding it all up, the time invested in these four houses, year over year, is about 34 hours (assuming one bad turnover).
 If you’ve ever wanted to be a sole-proprietor property manager, you’d now have an idea of your hourly wage… 34 hours for $7,000 is what, $206 per hour?

-A Day in the Life of a Small-time Landlord
+A Day In the Life of a Small Time Landlord

 This past Saturday was Spring Inspection Saturday.
-Yee ha!
-I loaded up my trusty Honda Fit with my tool box, another case with caulk gun, hedge clippers, and power drill.
-My plan was to complete four inspections between 9AM and 1PM.
+Yes!!!
+I loaded up my trusty Honda Fit with my toolbox, another case with a caulk gun, hedge clippers, and a power drill.
+I planned to complete four inspections between 9 AM and 1 PM.
 Four hours.
 Easy.

-The first stop was a 6 mile, 10 minute drive away.
+The first stop was a 6-mile, 10-minute drive away.
 This house is set in a modest, old neighborhood of the city with a lot of neat small businesses.
-Live here, and you’re within a few blocks of the metro light rail system.
+Live here, and you’re within a few blocks of the Metro light rail system.
 Downtown and the Mall of America are within easy reach – no car required.

 I was in and out within 15 minutes.
 My tenant had already turned on the water to the outside (in Minnesota we shut it off in the fall to avoid frozen pipes).
-They’d swapped the furnace filter too (sooo important for a furnace’s longevity).
+They’d swapped the furnace filter too (so important for a furnace’s longevity).
 Heck, this is easy!
 No minor maintenance needs and the house was spic and span.
 See, it’s tenants like this that make a landlord grin from ear to ear.